The first day of autumn brings heavy showers.

 The rest of the week is dry and bright, but whatever brought on Oriel’s illness lingers in the air.
 Their brother is next to catch it.

-Since they are all in like condition, none can bear another’s burden, and they must each push on with their labour.
-The baron sends down honey and strong, sharp nectar, but there is no question of a reprieve.
-So long as they can still stand, they will bring his harvest in.
+Since they are all in like condition, no one can bear his neighbour’s burden, and they must each push on with their labour.
+The baron sends down honey and strong, sharp nectar, but there is no mention of a reprieve.
+The message is clear: so long as they can still stand, they will bring his harvest in.

-It is Ralf who brings his lordship’s gifts.
+It is Ralf who delivers his lordship’s gifts.
 Tephna thinks he looks as sick and overworked as they.

 The days that follow are torturous, even for Tephna, who always called this her favourite time of year.
 They do not make it to the great hall for their suppers.
 Everyone is too exhausted, and some feel too unwell to eat.